awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_v2config.md

 **volumes**
 Creates volumes from folders in the Amazon EC2 container instance, or from your source bundle \(deployed to `/var/app/current`\)\.
 Mount these volumes to paths within your Docker containers using `mountPoints` in the [container definition](#create_deploy_docker_v2config_dockerrun_format)\.
  Elastic Beanstalk configures additional volumes for logs, one for each container\.
 These should be mounted by your Docker containers in order to write logs to the host instance\.
-See [Container Definition Format](#create_deploy_docker_v2config_dockerrun_format) for details\.
+See [Container definition format](#create_deploy_docker_v2config_dockerrun_format) for details\.
  Volumes are specified in the following format:

 ```